Factobotics/FlexHex-Rose-AP/docs/getting-started.md

         - The *dropdown* button text should be a *measurement* name.
         - Click the ```Subscribe``` button.
         - The *subscription* should be created and success notification will be displayed in the top-right corner of the screen.
-        - If errors occur, notifications at the top-right of the screen shoulld help to identify the problem.
+        - If errors occur, notifications at the top-right of the screen should help to identify the problem.

     - Check out available subscription and it's data after creating it:

         By default, there should be no subscriptions available, so you have to create it.

-        You can check this subscription's data:
+        You can check your created subscription's data:

         - Navigate to **Subscriptions** page, **Show measurement subscription** tab.
         - As subscriptions are based on *measurements*, you have to select the *measurement* which subscription you want to see.